×

 Who is starring in Poor Things?

 "Poor Things" boasts an impressive and diverse array of talent, making it Yorgos Lanthimos' most star-studded cast yet.
 At the heart of the film is Bella Baxter, played by the Oscar-winning Emma Stone.
-"Poor Things" marks Stone's third collaboration with Lanthimos — they previously worked together on 2018's "The Favourite" and the short film "Bleat."
-While speaking at a press conference in Greece, Stone gushed about the auteur (via Greek Reporter), saying, "I could talk for hours about the things I like in working with Yorgos."
-Stone and Lanthimos clearly mesh well, as the duo is set to collaborate for a fourth time with "And," per Deadline.
+"Poor Things" marks Stone's third project with Lanthimos — they previously collaborated together on 2018's "The Favourite" and the short film "Bleat" — and they evidently have a great working relationship.

 The Oscar-nominated Yorgos Lanthimos is the captivating mind behind "Poor Things."
 There's a strong chance that you've seen some of the maverick director's previous works.
 The Greek creative first rose to prominence with 2009's "Dogtooth," which became the country's fifth film to receive an Oscar nomination.
 Following the international acclaim that came with "Dogtooth," Lanthimos found his way to English-language cinema with 2015's Oscar-nominated "The Lobster."
-The film, which starred Rachel Weisz and Colin Farrell, is described by /Film as "a spiky satire of modern courtship" that's both "bleakly funny" and "heartbreaking."
+The film is a bleak sci-fi satire about the nature of romance and relationships, featuring two all-time performances from Rachel Weisz and Colin Farrell.

 Is there a trailer for Poor Things?